 *This is a sponsored post*

-So you've got up your beautiful new scaffold shelf-style shelves up in your kitchen, and now you're all ready to start styling them to perfection.
-But where to start?
-There's a few essential items you can turn to which will transform even the most boring wall into a beautifully styled shelf space.
-And to show you exactly how its done, I've found eight of the most beautiful rustic country homes on Instagram who have open shelving to die for!
+There's a few essential items you can use which will transform even the most boring wall into a beautifully styled shelf space.
+So to show you exactly how its done, I've found some of the most beautiful rustic country homes on Instagram who have open shelving to die for!

 Here's my eight must-have items for styling a kitchen shelf: